LMU-MSBA/bsan-6080-college-ventures-network/README.md

 # Assess Situation
-Assess the Situation: Fact-finding about all of the resources, constraints, assumptions and other factors to be considered in the determining of the data analysis goal
+## Assess the Situation: Fact-finding about all of the resources, constraints, assumptions and other factors to be considered in the determining of the data analysis goal

-Inventory of resources
+### Inventory of resources

-Personnel
+### Personnel
- Global network of 50+ student-run organizations
+Global network of 50+ student-run organizations\
-11 members in the Management Team at CVN
+11 members in the Management Team at CVN\
-316 Followers CVN
+316 Followers CVN\
 238 Followed by CVN

-Data
+### Data
-Analytics-ready data available from Twitter platform Hardware
+Analytics-ready data available from Twitter platform

+### Hardware
-Computers, Phones
+Computers, Phones\
 Software

+### Application Software:
-Application Software: Twitter, LinkedIn
+Twitter, LinkedIn

-Requirements, assumptions and constraints
+## Requirements, assumptions and constraints

-Requirements of the project
+### Requirements of the project
-Access to Twitter, LinkedIn Accounts
+Access to Twitter, LinkedIn Accounts\
-Permission to post ad campaigns
+Permission to post ad campaigns\
-Decide whether paid or organic ads are most effective for our client Schedule of completion
+Decide whether paid or organic ads are most effective for our client\
+Schedule of completion\
 Measuring of Cost Per Minute, Cost Per Click before the conference date April 15th, 2022.

-Comprehensibility and quality of results
+### Comprehensibility and quality of results
+Cost Per Minute\
-Cost Per Minute, Cost Per Click
+Cost Per Click\
-Does it relate to a higher funnel conversion rate or click through rate to their website Security
+Does it relate to a higher funnel conversion rate or click through rate to their website\
+Security\
-Given the credentials to log-in to their Twitter Account Legal issues.
+Given the credentials to log-in to their Twitter Account\
+Legal issues.\
 Permission obtained to use their data

+### Assumptions.
-Assumptions.
-Used to verify the validity of results Analytics have never been run before on the ad campaigns The insight obtained could be helpful in understanding how traction of the conference Constraints
+Analytics have never been run before on the ad campaigns\
+The insight obtained could be helpful in understanding how traction of the conference

+### Constraints
-Availability of resources
+Availability of resources\
-Only working predominantly on 1 social media platform (Twitter) No Analytics department at the organization.
+Only working predominantly on 1 social media platform (Twitter)\
+No Analytics department at the organization.\
-Technological constraints
+Technological constraints\
-Network reach based on follower base and mutual/shared connections Risks and Contingencies
+Network reach based on follower base and mutual/shared connections

+### Risks and Contingencies
-Risks that might cause the project to delay or fail Running Campaigns very close to the Conference deadline LinkedIn, Twitter lesser common platforms to run ads as opposed to FB or Instagram List all the contingency plans for each risk
+Risks that might cause the project to delay or fail\
+Running Campaigns very close to the Conference deadline\
+LinkedIn, Twitter lesser common platforms to run ads as opposed to FB or Instagram

+### List all the contingency plans for each risk
-Ads are being run on platform for CVN already has a significant presence We are hopeful that by running ads closer to the deadline that will stream in more interest in the event Terminology
+Ads are being run on platform for CVN already has a significant presence\
+We are hopeful that by running ads closer to the deadline that will stream in more interest in the event

-Relevant terminology to the project
+## Terminology: Relevant terminology to the project

-Glossary of business terminology
+### Glossary of business terminology
-Increased attendance to the event on April 15th, 2022 Increased revenue $ (VC funders)
+Increased attendance to the event on April 15th, 2022\
+Increased revenue $ (VC funders)\
-Increased visibility of the College Ventures Network Glossary of data mining terminology
+Increased visibility of the College Ventures Network

+### Glossary of data mining terminology
-CPC - Cost Per Click: a paid advertising term where an advertiser pays a cost to a publisher for every click on an ad.
+CPC - Cost Per Click: a paid advertising term where an advertiser pays a cost to a publisher for every click on an ad.\ CPM - Cost Per Minute: the total cost a project or goal takes per minute of time\
-CPM - Cost Per Minute: the total cost a project or goal takes per minute of time Conversion Rate:  records the percentage of users who have completed a desired action.
+Conversion Rate:  records the percentage of users who have completed a desired action.\
-Click Through Rate: the number of clicks that your ad receives divided by the number of times your ad is shown:
+Click Through Rate: the number of clicks that your ad receives divided by the number of times your ad is shown:\
  Clicks ÷ Impressions = CTR

-Cost and Benefits
+## Cost and Benefits
-Costs of the project vs. potential benefits if successful Major Cost: Payment for running Ads on Twitter & resources to run the ad analytics Major Benefit: More visibility, greater promotion of CVN events.
+Costs of the project vs. potential benefits if successful\
+Major Cost: Payment for running Ads on Twitter & resources to run the ad analytics\
+Major Benefit: More visibility, greater promotion of CVN events.